api-evangelist/aws/README.md

 # AWS API Postman Collections
 This is an assortment of Postman collections for the AWS APIs, broken down by each AWS service.
+This is not an official AWS project, and is just meant to drive discussion, and hopefully more work into maintaining a robust set of Postman collections for the AWS platform.

+Make sure and look at [the AWS Postman environments](environments.md) as part of this work, establishing the base URL and regions for each service.

 - [Auto Scaling](auto-scaling/README.md) - A Postman collection for the AWS Auto Scaling API.
 - [Batch](batch/README.md) - A Postman collection for the AWS Batch API.